Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 \paragraph*{Policy Optimization and Reward Mechanism}

-The policy parameters $\theta$ are optimized using a risk-seeking policy gradient strategy.
-Unlike standard reinforcement learning that maximizes mean performance, this approach emphasizes the top-performing fraction of sampled expressions—defined by a 90th percentile threshold—to encourage exploration of high-reward regions.
-The agent is trained using the Adam optimizer with a learning rate of $0.0025$ and a softmax temperature of $1.15$ to balance exploration and exploitation.
+\rthis{To guide the structural search,} this approach emphasizes the top-performing fraction of sampled expressions-defined by a 90th percentile threshold-to encourage exploration of high-reward regions.
+The generator uses a softmax temperature of 1.15 to balance exploration and exploitation.
 The reward $R(s)$ for a generated expression $s(z)$ is derived from its predictive fidelity relative to the target ordinal labels $y$.
 This reward is bounded between $(0, 1]$ and is calculated as:

 The search is conducted on the initial 10,000-sample representative subset.
-It utilizes a batch size of 3,000 expressions per iteration over 200 generations, employing an exponential moving average (EMA) baseline with $\beta = 0.95$ to stabilize policy updates.
+It utilizes a batch size of 3,000 expressions per iteration over 200 generations, employing an exponential moving average (EMA) baseline with $\beta = 0.95$ to track search performance.

 \paragraph*{Numerical Parameter Refinement}

 For expressions containing free constants $c_n$, we utilize a high-performance {\tt L-BFGS} optimizer with a history size of 20 and Strong-Wolfe line search to refine numerical parameters.
 To maintain stability, our implementation utilizes protected operator variants, including clamped exponentials ($\exp(x)$ limited to $\pm 12.0$) and safe division (clamped at $\epsilon = 10^{-6}$), ensuring well-behaved gradients during optimization.